This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you

 Have you enjoyed this post?
 Why not pin it for later.

-Hope you enjoyed our 4 days San Francisco Itinerary.
-We loved San Francisco but it wasn’t enough time to see it all so are already planning our next trip to explore more.
+Hope you enjoyed our 4 fun days San Francisco Itinerary.
+We loved San Francisco but needed more time to see it all so are already planning our next trip to explore more.